 Since they’ve invested time and energy into you, your contact will want to help you progress toward your goals.
 Actions signal movement.
 What actions did they inspire?

 Key action phrase: Based on your advice, I am going to…

 A few of their suggestions probably resonated with you.
 Name one or two things that you plan to do.
 Pass on the fluffy stuff—who really wants to read that industry journal?
 Make these real things worth doing.
 In naming some actions, you give them due credit for helping you advance to the next stage.

 Some examples of practical actions they might have suggested:

 - Updating your resume to highlight specific experiences and skills

-- Learning about a company or opportunity that your contact through might interest you
+- Learning about a company or opportunity that your contact thought might interest you

 - Applying to a job or internship program

 - Looking into a suggested program, course, or project

 Did your new connection offer to make an introduction?
 Send a job posting?
 Share a resource?
 Make a referral?
 They’ll need a reminder of what to follow up on and some reassurance that you won’t drop the ball if they do.